Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 If you are looking to see something published, it’s always best if you contact the editor before actually writing the article.
 This is standard practice in almost all print publishing.

 So you have a great idea for an archery article?
 Awesome.
 “I have an idea for an article about (x).
 What do you think?” is not the best opening to an email to the editor if you are looking to get it published.
-But something similar happens pretty much every week.
+But something similar happens pretty much every other week.

 The way to suggest an article idea to an editor is referred to as a pitch.

-A pitch includes a title, usually a sub-headline, a few sentences explaining what the piece is about, and what is often called a takeaway: what the reader might be expected to learn and understand after reading it.
+A pitch includes a title, usually a sub-headline, a few sentences explaining what the piece is about, and what is sometimes called a takeaway: what the reader might be expected to learn and understand after reading it.

 For example, take a look at this piece by Lucy O’Sullivan about winning a field competition at the first try.
 It was published in Bow in June 2020.